dicer2000/MemoryManagement/README.md

 ## Problems / Issues

-The biggest problems experienced in this project
+The biggest problems experienced in this project was in just understanding what this project was trying to do.
+It took me reading and re-reading the instructions many times.
+Finally, it became clear, but it was a push.

 ## Work Log

 - 4/21/2021 - Setup initial project files and make file
 - 4/22/2021 - Creating child and PCB
 - 4/23/2021 - Created PageTable and initialized; Research
+- 4/24/2021 - Testing; Adding multi-process support
+- 4/25/2021 - Investigating freezes; Testing; Fix
+- 4/26/2021 - Modified Bitmapper class to show memory in table format

 *©2021 Brett W. Huffman*